REVIEW BY DAVID TAYLOR AND PHOTOS BY ROBERT A CHADWICK | Go Venue Magazine

 Cherry Bombs opened up the show.
 They are a rock n’ roll burlesque group from Atlanta, GA.
 The performed choreographed routines to rock and metal songs.
 They reminded of Little Miss Nasty, who I saw with In This Moment in August.
-It almost seems there is trend happening with these rock and roll burlesque groups filling in where there are usually is an opener with not a huge following, but a moderate one.
+It almost seems there is a trend happening with these rock and roll burlesque groups filling in where there are usually is an opener with not a huge following, but a moderate one.
 I think this one was more fun to watch.
 During one of their routines, they brought out a handheld welder to use on their belt and sparklers flew off the stage, which is a very unique way to utilize pyro in a non-arena type venue.
-One of dancers sang Danzig’s “Twist of Cain”, always a crowd pleaser.
+One of the dancers sang Danzig’s “Twist of Cain”, always a crowd pleaser.
 I was also a fan of the acrobatic pole dancing.
 It was very unique and original.
 Even though I would’ve liked another opening band, the Cherry Bombs proved that they can be still entertaining without performing actual music.

 Finally, it was the boys from Iowa, Stone Sour, turn to hit the stage.
 I bought the meet and greet package and got to meet them before the show.
 They were so cool and awesome to meet.
 They are on tour in support of their latest album, Hydrograd, which is a phenomenal album you should check out.
 They opened up with the first track off that album, “Taipei Person / Allah Tea”.
 Corey Taylor is one of the greatest frontmen of all time, and that night was no exception.
-I was surprised that they played quite a few material from their self-titled first album, as they wanted to expand their live catalog of material.
+I was surprised that they played quite a few materials from their self-titled first album, as they wanted to expand their live catalog of material.
 It was also nice to see Christian Martucci, lead guitarist, to really take over that lead guitar spot.
 He is an excellent addition to the band, always keeping it fresh.
 The crowd sang along, had a good time.
 I could really tell they love playing Omaha by how many fans enjoying the show.
 My favorite part of their set was the last song they played, “Fabuless”, where, if you have seen the music, they brought out five inflatable tube men flying about.
 What an amazing show by Stone Sour, such true musicians and always giving it 110% for their fans.

-All photos are © 2017 Robert Chadwick Photography.
+Robert Chadwick Photography.